Skip to main content

 Compliance status

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard due to the non-compliances listed below:
+The website has been tested against the Web Content Accessibility Guidelines (WCAG) 2.2 AA standard.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, due to the non-compliances and exemptions listed below.

 Non-compliance with the accessibility regulations

-Some pages need general improvements/maintenance where they where made live due to a fixed deadline - we aim to fix issues within four weeks.
-Site improve records when the issue was first identified.
+Some pages need general improvements / maintenance following publishing due to a fixed deadline or disproportionate burden.
+We aim to fix issues content issues within four weeks.
+We publish the date when the page was last published.

 The content that is not accessible is outlined below with details of: